 Your student's guide to applying to ESU

-The school of everything is possible
+School of everything is possible

 We are so excited your student is ready to start at ESU!
 We've assembled some links and tips below to get you started right away.
 You are making a wise investment by choosing Emporia State!